TeX-Live/tlcontrib/texmf-dist/doc/latex/acrotex/README.md

 6) Documentation for AeB (AcroTeX eDucatation Bundle) and eforms (including insdljs and dljslib).

+What's New (2021-06-19) Move files out of this distribution to the acrotex-js package, dated 2021/06/19 or later.
+The folder JavaScript file aeb.js (and aeb_pro.js) are now distributed with acrotex-js.
+Installation instructions are now included with that package.

 What's New (2021-05-29)
   exerquiz: Internal changes to Begin Quiz and End Quiz actions to